 Competition is a big factor here but so is location and access.
 The centre is located by an awful junction.

-And for many people moving to new-builds it’s a case of walking or cycling through some very pedestrian unfriendly streets in order to reach the Greenwich Centre.
+And for many people moving to new-builds around the Peninsula it’s a case of walking or cycling through some very pedestrian unfriendly streets in order to reach the Greenwich Centre.

-Why not go to the gym that is nearer which may be lacking some facilities but is less awkward to reach?
+So why not go to a gym that is nearer even it does lack some some facilities but is less awkward to reach?

-The finishing touches are being added to an article on how huge sums of money have been received in this area with barely any going towards improving streets.
+The finishing touches are being added to an article on how huge sums of money have been received in this area with barely any going towards improving streets which could get more people heading to east Greenwich.

 Much I’ve covered before but some – such as the Sainsbury’s development on Bugsby’s Way bringing over £500k to Greenwich Council for public realm improvements four years ago and still unspent – has not.